Kazmirchuk/nats-tcl/CoreAPI.md

 | ErrAccountAuthExpired | NATS server account authorization has expired| yes |
 | ErrProtocol | Received an invalid protocol token | yes |

-# Connection status and the reconnection process
+# Connection Status and the Reconnection Process
 You can check the connection status as follows:
 ```Tcl
 if {[$conn cget -status] eq $nats::status_closed} {